 Have you been to the dentist recently?
 The American Dental Association recommends that people visit the dentist frequently.
 These visits should be individualized by your dentist.
-Some people may need to be seen by their dentist yearly.
-Others may benefit from 6 months or less.
+Some people may need to see their dentist yearly, and others may benefit from 6 months or less.
 An individualized approach is best when it comes to oral health.
 At your last dental visit you may have noticed several people busy around the office.
 There was probably a receptionist and, of course, a dentist.
-But there were also a few others that helped out during your visit; a dental assistant and a dental hygienist.
+But there were also a few others who helped out during your visit – a dental assistant and a dental hygienist.
 So what is a dental assistant vs dental hygienist?
 Let’s take a closer look.

 Dental Assistant vs Dental Hygienist

 Dental assistants and dental hygienists have a few things in common.
 They both work closely with a dentist.
 They both help care for peoples teeth.
 They also help educate patients about oral health.
 They may appear similar, but there are actually many differences.
 A dental assistants main job is to assist the dentist.
 They can also help with a variety of office jobs.
 The main job of a dental hygienist is to clean teeth.
 They work directly with the patient while an assistant works more closely with the dentist.
 Let’s take an even closer look at a dental assistant vs dental hygienist.